enfp-dev-studio/node-mac-request-review/README.md

 </p>

 ### Note
-This API is wrapping [Storekit:requestReview](https://developer.apple.com/documentation/storekit/skstorereviewcontroller/2851536-requestreview).
-I create this library for [Capture Note](https://capture-note.enfpdev.com).
+This library is a simple wrapper of [Storekit's requestReview](https://developer.apple.com/documentation/storekit/skstorereviewcontroller/2851536-requestreview).
+It was created for use in Electron apps.
+It is currently being used in my app, [Capture Note](https://capture-note.enfpdev.com).

 ### How To Install